voxel51/fiftyone/docs/source/teams/installation.rst

 Admins can also configure cloud credentials via the Settings > Cloud storage page.

-Credentials configured via this page are stored (encrypted) in the Teams database, rather than needing to be configured through environment variables in your Teams deployment.
+Credentials configured via this page are stored (encrypted) in the Enterprise database, rather than needing to be configured through environment variables in your Enterprise deployment.

 .. note::